monix/monix.io/_tut/docs/3x/eval/task.md

 Again, this is stack safe and uses a constant amount of memory, so no `@tailrec` annotation is needed or wanted.
-And it has lazy behavior, as nothing will get triggered until `runAsync` happens.
+And it has lazy behavior, as nothing will get triggered until `runToFuture` happens.

 But we can also have **mutually tail-recursive calls**, w00t!